Overview

 We are planning a 7 day dive trip to Sharm El-Sheikh in Egypt which can be flexible for divers if they wanted to extend or reduce the number of days.
 The trip will be based on land and therefore all dives will be undertaken by day boat diving.
 We have already been to this location as a group and we experienced some fantastic diving and weather.
 This location has some fantastic diving to include amazing sites around Tiran Island (Jackson Reef, Woodhouse, Gordon Reef) and Ras Mohamed (Shark & Jolanda Reef) and Gubal Straits.
 We will also have the option to complete a special day trip to the world famous Thistlegorm or Dunraven which are both fantastic dives and top of the world charts for a reason.
 The dive conditions this time of year will be stunning and the marine life is expected to be amazing due to the lack of diving in the area recently.
 This is a dive trip not to be missed and is the perfect location to launch the group 2023 dive season.
 We will have a group sized group for this trip so you will want to move fast to confirm your interest and space on the trip.

-If you are interested you can email me on [email protected] and also RSVP on this trip.
+[email protected] and also RSVP on this trip.
 I will then add you to the email list of divers to be included in all emails with respect to the trip.

 This trip will be suited to both newly qualified divers and also experienced divers.
 We will be able to ensure all experience levels are able to complete the level of diving they desire on the trip.
 We have all experience of divers in the group and the diving available will meet all needs.
 We will be diving the best sites this area has to offer.